 If you want to make a real difference, switching to an eco-friendlier car is a great idea.
 Car emissions are responsible for a high percentage of the damage being done to the planet.
 That’s why manufacturers are now starting to create eco-friendlier vehicles.

 These days, you’ll find a wide range of different models available.
 The most environmentally friendly vehicles you can invest in include hybrids and fully electric models.
 You can pick these up at surprisingly low prices from used dealerships such as UnbeatableCar.

 Use canvas bags instead of plastic ones

 Plastic is another major problem for the environment.
 Like microbeads, a lot of plastic ends up in the ocean and it’s actually killing a lot of the wildlife within it.
-So, if you want to do your part using less plastic, it’s worth making a switch to canvas bags instead of plastic ones.
+So, if you want to do your part using less plastic, it’s worth making a switch to canvas bags or polythene bags instead of plastic ones.
 These are great for grocery shopping and will last for years before you need to replace them.

 Create your own compost

 Finally, another great tip is to start creating your own compost.
 This is a great way to use up your food and garden waste.
 You can purchase a compost bin, then simply add your food and garden waste, leaving it to rot and break down into nutrient rich soil.
 When placed on flower beds, it will provide healthier soil and also keep away pests.

 As you can see, there are a lot of different ways to become eco-friendlier.
 The above are just a few ideas to get you started.